 This project is currently funded through NZCER’s Government Grant.
-We will report on the age-25 phase of the project during 2016.

 Former NZCER senior researcher Ally Bull has drawn on the age-25 data in a series of blogs discussing the place of science in a future-focused school curriculum.
 You can read them here.

 Listed below are the many reports and papers from this study.

 View additional reports that have been released by the Ministry of Education: Competent Children, Competent Learners.

 Project funded by the Ministry of Education and by the Purchase Agreement with the Ministry of Education.